jdmar3/inls718/assignments.md

 I have a couple of places in mind, but I need to do some more research about places I can go, things I can do and food I can eat.
 I don't like cold weather and I am not interested in flying through snowstorms.
 I search online, read a couple guide books and talk to people.
-Through an iterative process that took place over several weeks, I gained additional focus and eventually selected where to travel and my itinerary.
+Through an iterative process that took place, I gain additional focus and eventually selected where to travel and my itinerary.

+Your observation will look at a temporally-bounded version of a similar experience, or one discrete part of a longer information seeking process.

 ### The Observation

-Start by describing your information need.
+Start by describing your your information need.
-Think about this in terms of the kind of search that you would like for your partner to undertake.
+Think about this in terms of the kind of search that you would like to observe with your partner as the subject.
 You can collaborate with them on this point and use one of their actual information needs as the impetus for the observation, or you may choose something for them to do.
 Be sure to justify your choice in doing either of these.
 Take notes or record your subject's experience in some way.